Jose Israel Rodriguez

 I am a University of Chicago Provost's Career Enhancement Postdoc working with Lek-Heng Lim after transitioning from a NSF Postdoc.
 My previous postdoc was at the Simon's Institute and University of Notre Dame with Jonathan Hauenstein.
 In May 2014, I graduated from UC Berkeley with a PhD in mathematics.
 My thesis is titled Numerical algebraic geometry for maximum likelihood estimation, and my advisor was Bernd Sturmfels.

 My interests are in applied algebraic geometry and algebraic methods for statistics.
 I have developed methods to compute Galois groups, braid groups, and Euler obstructions with my motivation coming from understanding problems in maximum likelihood estimation, kinematics, and enumerative geometry.Here is a link to a talk at the Simons Institute about my thesis work: Link.

 Factoring tensor polynomials, graphs, and matrices.
 (In preparation) We develop algorithms to factor a tensor polynomial, a tensor product of graphs, and Kronecker product of matrices.

 Numerical algebraic geometry for generalized method of moments.
 (In preparation) We use homotopy continuation to solve GMM.

-Fiber product homotopies for multiparameter eigenvalue problems.
-(2018) We introduce the fiber product homotopy to solve multiparameter eigenvalue problems.
+Fiber product homotopy method for multiparameter eigenvalue problems.
+(2018) We introduce the fiber product homotopy method to solve multiparameter eigenvalue problems.
 We show that our method is more accurate and faster for large dimensional problems.

 Numerical computation of braid groups.
 (2017) We give a numerical algorithm to compute braid groups of curves, hyperplane arrangements, and parameterized system of polynomial equations using homotopy continuation.